-Second, Certainty Bias relates negatively to the frequency and size of ranges as well to the q-measure.
+Second, Certainty Bias relates negatively to the frequency and size of ranges and the q-measure.
 Subjects with more such bias have less frequent and smaller ranges and lower q-measures.
-There is, therefore, a connection between these two forms of violations of Expected Utility.
-However, this connection is going in the direction opposite of the some may expect-with ranges and randomization related to a smaller certainty bias.
+There is, therefore, weak evidence of a connection between these two forms of violations of Expected Utility, but in the direction opposite of what some may expect-with ranges and randomization related to a smaller certainty bias.

 Third, we can look at the relationship between Certainty Bias and our measures of $\lambda$ (not included in Table 3).
-We find a negative correlation between $\lambda{64}$ and Certainty Bias (corr = -0.22 with p = 0.06), but not using $\lambda{91}$ (corr = -0.02 with p = 0.85).
-This means
+We find some evidence of a negative relation between $\lambda{64}$ and Certainty Bias (corr = -0.22 with p = 0.06, uncorrected), but not using $\lambda{91}$ (corr = -0.02 with p = 0.85, uncorrected).
+This means that subjects who exhibit a Certainty Bias tend to make choices that fall in the bottom (more risk averse) part of the range of higher randomization, range64.